Boating Safety Classes and Courses

 Courses are approved by the National Association of State Boating Law Administrators (NASBLA) and have received approval from the California Division of Boating and Waterways.
 These courses meet the requirements for court-ordered courses.
 Those convicted of an alcohol or drug offense or moving violations while boating must pass one of these approved courses and show their earned certificate to the court as proof of meeting their obligation.
 An added perk in taking a course: many marine insurance providers will honor a NASBLA approved course to reduce their clients' premiums!

 Classes provide classroom and on-the-water boating safety education in kayaking, canoeing, water skiing, power-boating, sailing, personal watercraft operation and other aquatic activities.
 Some centers specialize in programs for the disabled.
 To viewclasses, please visit the Aquatic Centers tab for more detailed information.

-Once completed, the answer sheet can be forwarded to the department for grading.
+Once completed, the answer sheet can be forwarded to the division for grading.
 Those who successfully complete the course are awarded certificates of completion.
 (Please allow four to six weeks for delivery.)

 This course is accepted for court-ordered requirements.
 Click here to view other approved court-required boating courses.

 How to take the course